Introduction to the Analyzer

 To the right of the Model Contents pane, both the Analyzer and the Mini Analyzer include the Pivot Builder area, where you define a pivot table:

-You can resize this area.
+You can vertically resize this area.
 To do so, drag the horizontal divider on the bottom edge of this area.
-You can also resize the four boxes shown in this area; to do so, drag the divider between boxes.
+You can also horizontally resize each of the boxes; to do so, drag the dividers between boxes.

 Both the Analyzer and the Mini Analyzer include the Pivot Preview area, which displays a preview of the actual pivot table: